 Nikita Bhardwaj is a high school senior from Princeton, New Jersey.
-She is an Iowa Young Writers’ Studio alumna whose work has been recognized by NCTE, the Scholastic Art and Writing Awards, and the Pulitzer Center.
-Her work is published or forthcoming in Parentheses Journal, the Eunoia Review, It's Real Magazine, and others.
+She is an Iowa Young Writers’ Studio alumna whose work has been recognized by NCTE, the Scholastic Art and Writing Awards, and Ledbury Poetry.
+Her work is published or forthcoming in Parentheses Journal, the Eunoia Review, and Rust + Moth, among others.
 She enjoys long walks in beautiful places and playing volleyball.

 Co-Founder & Co-Editor in Chief

 Emily Pan is a high school senior in Hillsborough, New Jersey.
 She's passionate about starting ripples to better the world, no matter how small.
 When she's not stressing about the small details of life, she finds herself avidly reading new books, destroying the hearing of neighboring listeners with her piano "skills," and just trying to survive.

 Sarah Fathima Mohammed is a Muslim-American emerging writer and high schooler from the San Francisco Bay Area.
 Her work appears or is forthcoming in Canvas Literary Journal, Rattle, Eunoia Review, and The Rising Phoenix Review, and has been recognized by the Alliance for Young Artists & Writers.
 She attended the Iowa Young Writers’ Studio in 2020.
 When she is not writing, she teaches English to homeless students living in shelters and enjoys archery.